hezronkimutai/twitter_manager/README.md

 The bot will:
 - Initialize all components
 - Validate configurations
-- Start posting tweets hourly
+- Post a tweet immediately
 - Log all activities to `logs/twitter_manager.log`

 ### Configuration